Global Stabilization for Causally Consistent Partial Replication: Conclusion

 \section{Conclusion}

-This paper investigates global stabilization for implement causal consistency in partial replicated distributed storage systems.
-The algorithm proposed allows each server to store an arbitrary subset of the data, and each client to communicate with any set of the servers.
-We prove the correctness of the algorithm, show the optimality of our Global Stable Time computation, and also discuss several optimizations that can improve the performance of the algorithm in practice.
-Evaluation results demonstrate the advantage of our algorithm over GentleRain for causally consistent partial replication.
+This paper proposes global stabilization for implementing causal consistency in partially replicated distributed storage systems.
+The algorithm proposed allows each server to store an arbitrary subset of the data, and each client to communicate with an arbitrary set of the servers.
+We prove the correctness of the algorithm, show the optimality of our Global Stable Time computation under general partial replication, and also discuss several optimizations that can further improve the performance of the algorithm in practice.
+Simulartion results demonstrate the effectiveness of our $GST$ computation compared to GentleRain for causally consistent partial replication.